Kidney disease: Diabetes

 Diabetic nephropathy is a progressive kidney disease caused by angiopathy of the capillaries in the glomeruli.
 It is characterized by nephrotic syndrome and diffuse scarring of the glomeruli.
 It is particularly associated with poorly managed diabetes mellitus and is a primary reason for dialysis in many developed countries.
 It is classified as a small blood vessel complication of diabetes.

 Autosomal dominant polycystic kidney disease

-Gabow 1990 talks about Autosomal Dominant Polycystic Kidney disease and how this disease is genetic.
+Gabow 1990 talks about autosomal dominant polycystic kidney disease and how this disease is genetic.
 They go on to say "Autosomal dominant polycystic kidney disease (ADPKD) is the most common genetic disease, affecting a half million Americans.
 The clinical phenotype can result from at least two different gene defects.
 One gene that can cause ADPKD has been located on the short arm of chromosome 16."
-The same article also goes on to say that millions of Americans are effected by this disease and is very common.
+The same article also goes on to say that millions of Americans are affected by this disease and it is very common.

-Long COVID and Kidney Disease
+COVID-19

-Yende & Parikh 2021 talk about the effects that COVID can have on a person that has a pre-existing health issue regarding kidney diseases. "frailty, chronic diseases, disability and immunodeficiency are at increased risk of kidney disease and progression to kidney failure, and infection with SARS-CoV-2 can further increase this risk” (Long COVID and Kidney Disease, 2021).
+COVID-19 is associated with kidney disease.
+In patients hospitalized with COVID-19, the prevalence of acute kidney injury is estimated to be 28%, and the prevalence of renal replacement therapy is estimated to be 9%.